juseljuk/bobchestrate-workshop/part5-guidelines-guardrails/README.md

 **Ask Bob:**
 ```
-Bob, create a financial services agent with guidelines for handling account inquiries and guardrails for protecting sensitive financial data
+Bob, create a financial services agent with guidelines for handling account inquiries and guardrails for protecting sensitive financial data.
 ```

 ### Exercise 4: Test Safety Measures